Bernard Koopman

-Bernard Osgood Koopman (January 19, 1900 – August 18, 1981) was a French-born American mathematician, known for his work in ergodic theory, the foundations of probability, statistical theory and operations research.
+Bernard Osgood Koopman (January 19, 1900 – August 18, 1981) was an American mathematician, known for his work in ergodic theory, the foundations of probability, statistical theory and operations research.

 Education and work

 After living in France and Italy, Koopman emigrated to the United States in 1915.
 Koopman was a student of George David Birkhoff and his initial work concentrated on dynamical systems and mathematical physics.

 In 1931/1932, Koopman and John von Neumann proposed a Hilbert space formulation of classical mechanics, known as the Koopman–von Neumann classical mechanics.

 During World War II, he joined the Anti-Submarine Warfare Operations Research Group (ASWORG, later ORG) in Washington, D.C., directed by Philip M. Morse, to work for the U.S. Navy.
 The work of Koopman and his colleagues at ASWORG concerned the development of techniques for the US Navy to hunt U-boats.
-The theoretical work laid the foundations for search theory which subsequently became a field of its own within operations research.
+The theoretical work laid the foundations for Bayesian search theory which subsequently became a field of its own within operations research.
 Their results remained classified Confidential for many years after the war; after 1955 Koopman set out to publish three articles on easily declassifiable portions of the work in the Journal of the Operations Research Society of America.
 He wrote down the results in detailed form in the book Search and Screening which was declassified in 1958.
 A large part of his work is a systematization of the work performed by his group at ASWORG; the portions on optimum allocation of search effort and on probabilistic aspects of search theory were developed by Koopman himself.

 The Pitman–Koopman–Darmois theorem states that the only families of probability distributions that admit a sufficient statistic whose dimension remains bounded as the sample size increases are exponential families.